abdelk7344/adventure-story-project/maze/right.md

-You decided to go right and see take a spiral stair case that seems to turn forever.
+Your lead to a spiral stair case that seems to go down forever.

 Once you reach the bottom you wander until you come across a deep sparkling purple river.